 - 3.1 Ultimate responsibility for the prevention of modern slavery rests with the Group's leadership.
-The Board of Directors of DS Smith Plc has overall responsibility for ensuring this policy and its implementation comply with our legal and ethical obligations. - 3.2 Managers at all levels are responsible for ensuring those reporting to them: - understand and comply with this policy; and - are given adequate and regular training on it and the issue of modern slavery.
+The Board of Directors of DS Smith Plc has overall responsibility for ensuring this policy and its implementation comply with our legal and ethical obligations. - 3.2 Managers at all levels are responsible for ensuring those reporting to them: - o understand and comply with this policy; and - o are given adequate and regular training on it and the issue of modern slavery.

-4. ACTIONS TO REPORT MODERN SLAVERY OR HUMAN TRAFFICKING

-4.1 Internal

-Employees are encouraged to raise any concerns about suspected modern slavery associated with the Group or our suppliers and should do this either through their line manger or by using "Speak Up!" (details of which can be found on Plexus).

-4.2 External
+4. Actions to Report Modern Slavery or Human Trafficking

-Members of the public or people not employed by the Group to write, in confidence, to the Group General Counsel and Secretary (either via e-mail: AskCoSec@dssmith.com or to the registered office) to raise any concern, issue or suspicion of modern slavery in any part of our business or related supply chain.

-- 4.3 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
-We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains. - Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern. - 4.4 The Group will accept and take seriously concerns communicated anonymously. - However, retention of anonymity does render investigations and validation more difficult and can make the process less effective.
+- 4.1 Internal - Employees are encouraged to raise any concerns about suspected modern slavery associated with the Group or our suppliers and should do this either through their line manager or by using "Speak Up!" (details of which can be found on Plexus). - All matters will be dealt with in confidence and in strict accordance with the terms of the Public Interest Disclosure Act 1998, which protects the legitimate personal interests of employees and workers, and other applicable laws in the jurisdictions where the DS Smith Group operates. - 4.2 External - Members of the public or people not employed by the Group to write, in confidence, to the Group General Counsel and Secretary (either via email: AskCoSec@dssmith.com or to the registered office) to raise any concern, issue or suspicion of modern slavery in any part of our business or related supply chain. - 4.3 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
+We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.

+Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.

+4.4 The Group will accept and take seriously concerns communicated anonymously.

+However, retention of anonymity does render investigations and validation more difficult and can make the process less effective.